vyapp/vy/BOOK.md

 Consider you have three files, alpha, beta, gamma.

-if you type in a terminal
+if you type in a terminal:

     vy -l "[[['alpha', 'beta'], ['gamma']]]"

-Vy will open these three files in one tab.
+The vy editor will open these three files in one tab.
-It will look like.
+It will look like:

     |Alpha|
     ----------------